Gaius-Augustus/PeptImprove/README.md

 The BLAST+ package which includes blastp can be downloaded in the version needed for a certain computer platform from <ftp://ftp.ncbi.nlm.nih.gov/blast/executables/LATEST/>.
 A detailed description on how to set up BLAST+ can be found here: <https://www.ncbi.nlm.nih.gov/books/NBK52640/>.

-PeptImprove runs AUGUSTUS, so its binaries are necessary, and uses the following tools provided by AUGUSTUS at <https://github.com/Gaius-Augustus/Augustus/tree/master/scripts>:
+PeptImprove runs AUGUSTUS, so its binaries are necessary, and uses the following scripts provided by AUGUSTUS at <https://github.com/Gaius-Augustus/Augustus/tree/master/scripts>:

 * aa2nonred.pl